 Failure to satisfy the conditions of transaction clearing, especially in cases of default as defined in the EnExClear Rulebook

+Non-inclusion of the Transmission User in the LTUTP, as notified by DESFA to HEnEx, in accordance with the provisions of this Rulebook and the Network Code of NNGS

+In case of a Trading-only Participant, any termination of its contract with a Transmission User, which was not notified to HEnEx in accordance with the subsection 3.6.1 1) c).

 If a Participant fails to comply with the technical instructions of HEnEx or with the technical specifications set by HEnEx for the use and operation of the systems used by a Participant for its participation in HEnEx trading sessions.

 In the event of unlawful or unauthorized use or operation of the systems used by a Participant to participate in HEnEx trading sessions.